 No, it’s not the type of user-level, campaign-level, segmented data you’re used to.
 It’s aggregated, and instead of campaign-level, it’s at a sub-publisher level.
 But don’t try to recreate the past, unless you want another Tyson punch.

 - Google Play Developer Console – similar to how App Store Connect is one of the most important sources of truths, viewing the Android alternative is crucial.
-On the Google Play side, data is organized in a different way with Google Play third party referrers for example.
+On the Google Play side, mobile audience data is organized in a different way with Google Play third party referrers for example.

 Bringing this data to the same place as App Store Connect is imperative for a holistic view of your app’s performance.